-Sao Paulo, a rich history of the bandirantes to financiers
+São Paulo, a rich history from the bandirantes to the financiers

 With 12 million inhabitants on 1500 km2, São Paulo is today the figurehead of the Brazilian economy and has the largest GDP south of the equator.
 However, isolated from the coast by mountains, it has not always been so.
 Its economy had been relatively stagnant for a long time because of a lack of easy access to the rest of the Portuguese colony scattered along the coast of the Atlantic Ocean.

-In fact, from the sixteenth century, they have travelled around São Paulo to capture Indians to sell as slaves and look for precious metals.
+In fact, from the sixteenth century, they travelled around São Paulo and the surrounding areas capturing Indians to sell as slaves and looking for precious metals.
 At the same time, these pioneers opened vast territories for colonization going north beyond Minas Gerais to the marshes of the Pantanal in the south.
 This was beyond the limits of the Treaty of Tordesillias, which shared the South between Portuguese and Spanish.
-The legends around these fierce warriors are numerous and they are credited with the discovery of many deposits of gold and diamonds, but also the capture or death of tens of thousands of Indians, like many Jesuit and Quilombola communities.
+The legends around these fierce warriors are numerous and they are credited with the discovery of many deposits of gold and diamonds, but also the capture and death of tens of thousands of Indians, like many Jesuit and Quilombola communities.
 They are in any case representatives of the “Conquest of the West” in Brazil.

 Mineral reserves became quickly exhausted however, and in the eighteenth century, it was to the cane and its precious sugar that the “Paulistanos” then turned, to send it to Europe through the “Calçada do Lorena,” the first road to the coast and the port of Santos.
-A century later, it is the “black gold” coffee that will give an economic lift to the city thanks to the possibility of large-scale export via the first railway line to Santos built by the English.
+A century later, it was the “black gold,” coffee that gave an economic lift to the city thanks to the possibility of large-scale export via the first railway line to Santos built by the English.

 With its development, the region of São Paulo became very attractive for new waves of settlers from around the world, mainly Italian but also Spanish, Lebanese, Syrian and even Japanese, which now represents the largest group of immigrants.
 Today we find their influences in the local cuisine, São Paulo serves 1 million pizzas a day!
 An interesting cultural cosmopolitanism to discover when visiting the city.

-With this ever – growing population, the population doubled between 1880 and 1895 and reached its first million inhabitants before the 1930s, 6 million in 1970, 10 million in 2000.
-At the same time the city is modernizing and is beginning to become an important industrial center in direct competition with Belo Horizonte further north, and Rio, the then capital of Brazil.
+In this ever – growing city, the population doubled between 1880 and 1895 and reached its first million inhabitants before the 1930s, 6 million in 1970 and 10 million in 2000.
+At the same time the city was modernizing and beginning to become an important industrial center in direct competition with Belo Horizonte further north, and Rio, the then capital of Brazil.
 This economic, political and cultural rivalry would never stop and would be one of the reasons for the construction of Brasilia.

 In the second half of the twentieth century, the development of other industries in the rest of the country pushed the city to turn more towards the tertiary sector and big companies began to settle along the famous 2.7 kilometers of Avenida Paulista, which became the true financial heart of Brazil, supplanting Rio de Janeiro.
-On this occasion, the former homes of the “Barons du café” that bordered it would be demolished and replaced by skyscrapers.
-Some have however been preserved and classified as heritage and travelers see them during their tour of discovery of Sao Paulo.
+On this occasion, the former homes of the “Barons do café” that bordered it, would be demolished and replaced by skyscrapers.
+Some however, have been preserved and classified as heritage sites and travelers see them during their tours of São Paulo.

-São Paulo, a rich Latin megalopolis – the economic heart of Brazil
+São Paulo, a Latin megalopolis and the economic heart of Brazil

-São Paulo is a huge city, so big that it is practically impossible to live on one side and work on the opposite, or you will spend most of your day in the legendary traffic jams of the city or the maze of public transport.
+São Paulo is a huge city, so big that it is practically impossible to live on one side and work on the opposite, or you will spend most of your day in the legendary traffic jams or the maze of public transport.
 It is hard to imagine such a metropolis, even seen from aircraft during the landing, it seems to extend to infinity.
 With its peripheral cities, São Paulo represents no less than 21 million inhabitants, and has 2 airports, Congonhas in the city, only for domestic flights and Guarulhos 25km from the center taking charge of international flights.
-A detail that is important when planning a stopover.
+An important detail when planning a stopover.

-A city of tropical disproportion in many ways, the largest megalopolis of the southern hemisphere is a city of extremes, where the historical heritage with European charm rubs shoulders with the ostentatious modernity of the glass towers on Avenida Paulista.
-There are luxury residences inhabited by an economic elite with extravagant tastes sometimes concentrated in upscale neighborhoods such as the “Gardens” of Pinheiros area but also side by side with the immense favelas that surround the city.
-These were more than 600 in number at the last census, such as Paraisopolis and its 100,000 inhabitants.
+A city of disproportion in many ways, the largest megalopolis of the southern hemisphere is a city of extremes, where the historical heritage of European charm rubs shoulders with the ostentatious modernity of the glass towers on Avenida Paulista.
+There are luxury residences inhabited by an economic elite with extravagant tastes sometimes concentrated in upscale neighborhoods such as the “Gardens” of Pinheiros area, but also side by side with the immense favelas that surround the city.
+These were more than 600 in number at the last census, places such as Paraisópolis house as many as 100,000 inhabitants.

 On the financial side, the GDP of São Paulo in 2018 totaled US$ 11,602 per capita.
 The city houses the national headquarters of 63 international groups, 17 of the 20 largest banks and B3, the stock exchange of Brazil, which has a wealth of 13 billion dollars.
 It is also one of the 10 most expensive cities in the world.

-Stay in São Paulo, a cultural stopover on your trip to Brazil
+A São Paulo vacation is a cultural stopover on your trip to Brazil